ninjadroid/simple-sinatra-app-deploy/README.md

   - Updating all installed applications to allow for the latest security patches to be applied.
   - Only ports 80 and 22 are open via AWS security groups for the web application and SSH access for Ansible respectively.
   - A deployment user has been implemented for deployments, running Nginx and SSH connection via Ansible.
-  - WEBRick is proxied to port 80 via Nginx to allow for a more secure and robust web server implementation.
+  - WEBrick is proxied to port 80 via Nginx to allow for a more secure and robust web server implementation.

 Using timestamped deploys has been implemented to allow for rollback and traceability of deployments.
 This deployment approach is not fully idempotent but has been done for the aforementioned benefits.